Alice Holz

-Alice Holz (December 8, 1912 – 1990) was an American union organizer.
+Alice Holz (December 8, 1912 – January 18, 1990) was an American union organizer.
+She was involved in the foundation of the Office Employees International Union (OPEIU) and served as one of the union's first regional vice presidents.

 Early life

 Holz was born on December 8, 1912, in Milwaukee, Wisconsin.
 Her parents were Christian Holz, a barber, and Alma Holz.
-Christian was a member of the Socialist Party who was a conscientious objector during World War I and was an unsuccessful candidate for the Milwaukee City Council.
+Christian was a member of the Socialist Party who was a conscientious objector during World War I and an unsuccessful candidate for the Milwaukee City Council.
 Holz and her younger brother, Marvin, assisted in canvassing and met socialists and labor unionists from across the country and Europe who travelled to visit their father.
 She attended West Division High School, where she graduated in 1931 during the Great Depression and was unable to afford to go to college or to find work.

-She began taking typing and shorthand courses at a local vocational school and began working part-time in circulation for the Socialist newspaper, Milwaukee Leader.
-She became involved in Socialist politics and union organizing while working at Brisbane Hall, befriending Maud McCreery.
+Holz began taking typing and shorthand courses at a local vocational school and began working part-time in circulation for the socialist newspaper, Milwaukee Leader.
+She later wrote about her time at the paper in an essay titled "Memories of the Milwaukee Leader" published in 1990.
+She became involved in socialist politics and union organizing while working at Brisbane Hall, befriending other activists including Maud McCreery.
 She worked as an assistant to McCreery in the women's division of the political party.

 Union organizing

 On August 15, 1935, following the passage of the National Labor Relations Act of 1935, Holz joined Office Workers Local 16456 through her office work for the Socialist Party, which was affiliated with the American Federation of Labor (AFL).
-The union lobbied for her to get a job as secretary to the Truck Drivers Local 347, threatening to picket the truck drivers’ union for saying they did not want to hire someone from an office worker's union but instead one of their employee's relatives, and she was ultimately hired.
+The union lobbied for her to get a job as secretary to the Truck Drivers Local 347, threatening to picket the truck drivers' union for saying they did not want to hire someone from an office workers' union but instead one of their employee's relatives, and she was ultimately hired.
 She collected and recorded dues, managed memberships, designed handbills and wrote articles for the union newsletter.
 The local was involved with raising money to release Tom Mooney and Warren Billings from jail in San Francisco.

-Holz was elected as financial secretary of Local 16456 after being a member for a couple years and she lobbied for the union, which mostly covered employees of other labor organizations, to expand to represent commercial office employees.
-The union hired a female organizer and targeted an insurance company, however they faced resistance from employers and employees alike, particularly female workers, and were ultimately unsuccessful in that campaign.
+Holz was elected as financial secretary of Local 16456 after being a member for a couple years and she lobbied for the union, which mostly covered employees of other labor organizations, to expand to represent commercial office workers.
+The union hired a female organizer and targeted an insurance company, however they faced resistance from employers and employees alike, particularly female workers who intended to marry and leave the workforce, and were ultimately unsuccessful in that campaign.
 However, during her time as the financial secretary, Miller Brewing Company, Valentin Blatz Brewing Company, the Transport Company, International Harvester and many local plants allowed their office workers to join the union.
 Holz focused on learning more about the movement, attending courses on collective bargaining, parliamentary procedure and labor history at the School for Workers at the University of Wisconsin–Extension in Madison and attending state AFL meetings.